 B: There are loads of exciting milestones arriving very soon which I can’t wait for, but for now I’ll just name two.

-The Debot Browser contest is something I’ve written about several times now, but I can’t understate the importance of this in building a true, decentralised web (WebFree as we’re tentatively calling it for now, although it’s not very googleable!).
-Amazon Web servers and other such providers are a point of centralised censorship in what should be the people’s information highway!
+The Debot Browser contest is something I’ve written about several times now, but I can’t understate the importance of this in building a true, decentralized web (WebFree as we’re tentatively calling it for now, although it’s not very googleable!).
+Amazon Web servers and other such providers are a point of centralized censorship in what should be the people’s information highway!
 Bitcoin brought financial freedom, Free TON will restore internet freedoms.

 The other one I’m shouting from the rooftops is the partnership with HumanVenture.
 I’ve been talking with Anton, HV’s CEO and founder a lot, and they already have a working solution for alleviating extreme poverty and food insecurity which helps over 3000 families a month.
 Now, they’re moving to pilot their Free TON blockchain-based solution in the United Kingdom, my home, and the potential for this is bigger than I could begin to describe.
 The hippy in me is coming out again, but we’re working for a better world, right!?

-🔥Do you ever worry that these broad blockchain projects will thin their potential out or do you think that the broad-scale actually allows for an environment for use cases to grow and hence grow adoption?
+🔥Do you ever worry that these broad blockchain projects will thin their potential out or do you think that the broad scale actually allows for an environment for use cases to grow and hence grow adoption?

 B: We discussed this on last week’s TFIFT podcast actually.
 “Too many Blockchains?” was the title.
 There’s some debate among the community, but the majority lean toward the idea that the cream will float.
 The projects and platforms which offer the highest level of functionality and usability will thrive, while the ‘MySpaces’ of the space will fade away.
 It’s just evolution.